ShaneIsrael/plex-auto-genres/README.md

 ![Example Usage](/images/example-usage.gif)

 ## <a id="automating"></a>Automating
-I have conveniently included a script to help with automating the process of running plex-auto-genres when combined with any number of cron scheduling tools such as `contab`, `task scheduler`, etc.
+I have conveniently included a script to help with automating the process of running plex-auto-genres when combined with any number of cron scheduling tools such as `crontab`, `windows task scheduler`, etc.

 **If you have experience with Docker I reccommend using my docker image which will run on a schedule.**